A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Theory

-\section{Problem Formulation}
+\subsection{Problem Formulation}

-As shown in Fig. \ref{fig:k_space_sampling}, undersampling in the $k$-space of a 3D acquisition takes place along the two phase encoding directions $y$ and $z$, whereas the readout direction $x$ is fully sampled.
-The circular Poisson disk sampling scheme is adopted to select the sampling locations in the $y$-$z$ plane, it imposes a minimum pairwise-distance constraint between any two sampling locations, thus producing a more uniform sampling distribution than the usual random sampling.
+As shown in Fig. \ref{fig:k_space_sampling}, undersampling in the $k$-space of a 3D acquisition takes place along the two phase-encoding directions $y$ and $z$, whereas the readout direction $x$ is fully sampled.
+The elliptical Poisson-disk sampling pattern is adopted to select the sampling locations in the $y$-$z$ plane.
+It imposes a minimum pairwise-distance constraint between any two sampling locations, thus producing a more uniform sampling distribution than the usual random sampling.
 Furthermore, as shown in Fig. \ref{fig:monoexponential_te}, the $k$-space data are independently acquired at multiple echo times (TE) within one repetition time (TR) of a gradient-echo sequence (GRE).
-The magnetizations across different TEs at every voxel can be modeled by the mono-exponential decay \cite{MRI:Nishimura:2010}, i.e. the magnitude of the \emph{complex} multi-echo image $\vx_i$ at time $t_i$ is
+The magnetization across different TEs at every voxel can be modeled by the mono-exponential decay \cite{MRI:Nishimura:2010}, i.e. the magnitude of the \emph{complex} multi-echo image $\vz_i$ at echo time $t_i$ is

-where $\vx_0$ is the proton density image, and $\vr_2^*=\frac{1}{\mT_2^*}$ is the effective transverse relaxation rate image.
-Multiple receiver coils can be used to acquire measurements to improve the overall SNR.
-Let $\vy_{i}$ denote the measurements at time $t_i$, and $\vw_{i}$ denote the measurement noise.
+where $\vz_0$ is the initial magnetization image, and $\vr_2^*$ is the effective transverse $R_2^*$ relaxation-rate map.
+Multiple receiver coils can be used to acquire measurements to improve the overall SNR and image quality.
+Let $\vy_{i}$ denote all the multi-coil measurements at time $t_i$, and $\vw_{i}$ denote the measurement noise.
 We then have

 where $\mP_i$ is the undersampling matrix at time $t_i$, $\mF$ is the Fourier operator, the diagonal matrix $\mS$ contains the sensitivity maps of all receiver coils, and $\mA_{i}=\mP_i\mF\mS$ is the resulting measurement matrix at time $t_i$.
 When the central $k$-space is fully sampled as shown in Fig. \ref{fig:k_space_sampling}, the sensitivity maps can be estimated using the ESPIRiT approach \cite{Uecker:ESPIRiT:2014}.
-We shall first recover the $\vr_2^*$ map along with the proton density $\vx_0$ and the complex multi-echo images $\vx_i$ from the measurements $\vy_{i}$.
-We then compute the QSM from $\vx_i$.
+We shall first recover the $\vr_2^*$ map, the initial magnetization $\vz_0$ and the complex-valued multi-echo images $\vz_i$ from the measurements $\vy_{i}$, and then compute QSM from $\vz_i$.